The Zen Miracle Cure for Anxiety & PTSD

 Doing Zen in the samurai way can resolve your anxious mental turmoil and keep you from being "stressed out" by anything at all.

 The basic idea is to start with some attention to breathing and body posture.
 Learning to sit in Seiza, that's an excellent start (see the diagram above).
+(If you cannot sit in Seiza due to problems with your legs, use the picture above as a guide to keeping your posture straight yet relaxed while sitting in a chair.)

-The first is to light a candle (a small votive type candle in a dish or a glass is best so you don't get distracted by dripping wax) and focus all your attention on the flame of the candle as the "one point," getting completely absorbed into it by bringing your attention back each time it begins to wander into thoughts or images of the past and future, any worries you might have, &c.
+1. Light a candle (a small votive type candle in a dish or a glass is best so you don't get distracted by dripping wax) and focus all your attention on the flame of the candle as the "one point," getting completely absorbed into it by bringing your attention back each time it begins to wander into thoughts or images of the past and future, any worries you might have, &c.

 Always drop Ki downward, because in anxiety attacks the body's energy rushes upward and overloads your head (or, even worse perhaps, gets choked and knotted up very painfully in the chest and/or throat).